 I’m no longer interested in facilitating the destruction of boredom-bred creativity, elevating external validation, and fostering the loss of self.
 Detox will take a bit more time, but I’m ready and willing.

 As the director of an environmental non-profit, it seems a path that puts distance between us and social media is a ridiculous decision.
 On the other hand, an environmental non-profit that is dedicated to helping reconnect us all to Nature and the wisdom it can offer, the decision makes perfect sense.
+Therefore, as of today, the California Chaparral Institute will not longer participate in social media platforms including Facebook, Instagram (owned by Facebook), and Twitter.

 After checking in this morning and reading comments to this post on our Facebook page, it is my personal hope that those who jumped immediately to judgment, to emote, to construct an argument about why what I wrote was wrong, to reflect for a moment.